2JJ1/npm-phrase-blacklist/README.md

 #### Check if text is clean

-    phraseBlacklist.isClean('fucc that hurts!!', <optional options>)
+    phraseBlacklist.isClean('fucc that hurts!!', <options object>)
     //Returns true if word is safe
     //false in this case

-By default, it enables all options:

-    {evasionBypass: true, clearDuplicates: {fromEachWord: true}}
-Specify an empty object to only check against the exact input
+##### options:
+##### [note: each option runs default if not defined.  will not trigger action if set false]
+innerHTMLOnly : boolean
+//Strips HTML elements from the text
+//defaults to false

+clearDuplicates : object
+//Removes duplicate characters from the text
+//defaults to {fromEachWord: true}

+translateMaskChars : boolean
+//Prevent filter evasion by translating characters to another (ex. @ = a)
+//defaults to true

-#### Get potential original message from evasion
+#### Get potential original message from mask characters

-    phraseBlacklist.EvasionTranslate('I n33d t0 $h1t!!')
+    phraseBlacklist.translateMaskChars('I n33d t0 $h1t!!')
     //Returns the potential original message
 Clients may try to bypass a chat filter in place by using characters similar, yet different to the intential characters.

 ### Remove repeat characters
     phraseBlacklist.RemoveRepeatCharacters('heeeeeckkkkkkk youu!')
     //Returns, 'heck you'

+### Strip HTML tags

+     phraseBlacklist.ExtractInnerHTML('<p attribute="hello">world</p>')
+     //Returns, 'world'

 #### Add to blacklist